Scholarships and Resources for Speech Pathology Master’s Students

 Applying for Scholarships & Increasing Your Chances

 Scholarships are typically the most sought-after forms of financial aid and for good reason: The money received doesn’t need to be paid back.
 However, because scholarships are so popular, it can be challenging to receive one.
-Here are some tips to boost your chances of receiving a scholarship.
+Here are some tips to boost your chances of receiving a scholarship and ways to ensure you get the highest award possible.

 Preparing Your Scholarship Applications